abailly/babel-tower-meets-jvm/slides.md

 - Class-Based Statically-Typed Object-Orientation is *One* paradigm of programming
 - Some languages are closer to some problems expression than other

-# Fantom: A better Java
+# Fantom: A Better Java

 ![](fantomas.jpg)